garrettlchow/garrettlchow/README.md

 ## 🎉 Fun Facts
 - 🧗 I love rock climbing and exploring the outdoors
-- 📚 Currently reading: ...
+- 📚 Currently reading: ACOTAR
 - 🏃 Marathon enthusiast and casual runner
+- 🧩 Big fan of word and logic games like Connections and Strands—which one do you play first?